rpbarber1/cisc450-networks/assignment02/RyanBarber-AnthonyLeung/README.txt

 		example: ACK loss rate = 0.2, filename = input-file.txt
 			./client 127.0.0.1 input-file.txt 0.2

+	The program will work if both server and client have loss rate > 0

 Running Instructions
 	First, open 2 terminal windows.
 Then execute the server program first (there is no output).